-- 1. Ability to translate research questions into tangible design research projects. - 2.
-Ability to synthesize diverse, divergent, and complex source materials through lived and grounded experience with land and people. - 3.
-Ability to operate as a productive member of a collective with shared responsibilities for survival and group safety in demanding intellectual and physical contexts. - Ability to link professional academic production with social and ecologic responsibilities established by traveling with a group over land. - 5.
+- 1. Ability to translate research questions into tangible research projects. - Ability to synthesize diverse, divergent, and complex source materials through lived and grounded experience with land, people, biotic and geologic communities. - 3.
+Ability to operate as a productive member of a collective with shared responsibilities for survival and group safety in demanding intellectual and physical contexts. - 4.
+Ability to link professional academic production with social and ecologic responsibilities established by traveling with a group over land. - 5.
 Ability to share the energy, insight, and ambition of the Land Arts experience with others long into the future.